simplesamlphp/simplesamlphp/docs/simplesamlphp-install-repo.md

 writable by the web server user.
-You may like to consider something like the ACL commands from the [Symfony website](https://symfony.com/doc/current/setup/file_permissions.html#1-using-acl-on-a-system-that-supports-setfacl-linux-bsd) to enable access to this cache directory
+You may like to consider something like the ACL commands from the [Symfony website](https://symfony.com/doc/current/setup/file_permissions.html#1-using-acl-on-a-system-that-supports-setfacl-linux-bsd) to enable access to this cache directory.

 Install the external dependencies with Composer (you can refer to [getcomposer.org](https://getcomposer.org/) to get detailed